Frvnko/CS10/Computer Apps/Music Player Project/README.md

   Play, Stop, Next Song, Previous Song
 - Important information is near the top (where eyes are)
 - Secondary information and buttons are near the bottom

+Overview
+- Case Study
+- Prototype Functionality
+- Incorporate Material's Design, Colour Palate, etc. for themed elegance
+- Incorporate musical theory to match playlists to all the above

 Progression
 1. Choose at least 3 different songs